Francisco E. Baisas: Personal life

 He was born in the Philippines in the arts-and-crafts town of Paete, Laguna on June 4, 1896, the younger of two children of Lorenzo Baisas, a farmer who tilled his own land, and his wife Juana Edlagan.
 He died in Madisonville, Kentucky on May 24, 1973.

-He married Crispina Calingo of Pateros, Rizal and Paete, Laguna in 1913.
+He married Crispina Calingo of Pateros, Rizal, and Paete, Laguna in 1913.
+One of her grandchildren is Imelda Cajipe-Endaya, the first Filipina to be declared a National Artist of the Philippines for Visual Arts.

 Education

 1934 University of the Philippines: Bachelor of Arts, major in Zoology / Bachelor of Science in Entomology with meritorious grades.

 Works

 Of Baisas' 35 known scholarly publications, according to the OCLC WorldCat Organization, the following are among the most widely held works published, some in several editions, between 1935 and 1974 and held by WorldCat member libraries worldwide: